-Though Milwaukee in the southeast corner of Wisconsin is not a huge city, the hip metropolis has undergone somewhat of a renaissance and does have a surprisingly good selection of LGBTQ nightspots to meet and mingle.
-Friendly and picturesque, the city on the shores of Lake Michigan offers many LGBTQ-friendly businesses, from bars and clubs to hotels with cool lounges.
+Though Milwaukee is not a huge city, the hip metropolis in the southeast corner of Wisconsin has undergone somewhat of a renaissance and has a good selection of LGBTQ+ nightspots to meet and mingle.
+Friendly and picturesque, the city on the shores of Lake Michigan offers many LGBTQ+ friendly businesses, from bars and clubs to hotels with cool lounges.

 From leather bars and drag shows to karaoke and tasty treats, Milwaukee is home to some gay nightclubs that bring locals and visitors many fun and engaging evenings out.